-7. Lenovo X1 Carbon – Best Pick for Business Major
+7. Lenovo X1 Carbon – Best College Laptop for Business Students

 When you’re looking for a laptop to handle your business major, Lenovo X1 Carbon is number one choice because it’s reliable, powerful, and very versatile.
 You can work on your most important tasks anywhere you are, and even take the laptop with you in the smallest bag you have – and still don’t feel its weight.

 - Vivid IPS display

 8. Dell XPS Thin And Light – For Graphic & Design Students

 Need the best screen resolution and top-notch specs for graphic design programs?
 This should be your pick!

 - Touch display